Vernakalant

-Vernakalant, sold under the brand name Brinavess, is a class III antiarrhythmic drug for the acute conversion of atrial fibrillation, in form of an intravenous infusion.
+Vernakalant, sold under the brand name Brinavess, is medication used for acute conversion of atrial fibrillation.
+It is given as an intravenous infusion.

+It is a class III antiarrhythmic.

 It has been approved for use in the European Union and the United Kingdom since 2010.
-The US Food and Drug Administration denied approval in 2008 and 2019.
+It was approved in Canada in 2017.
+The USA denied approval in 2008 and 2019.

 Medical uses

 The drug is used for the treatment of atrial fibrillation lasting up to three days in adults after heart surgery, or lasting up to seven days in other adults, as an intravenous infusion.

 Contraindications

 Vernakalant is contraindicated in a number of heart conditions: